 - Where can I locate a list of careers in kinesiology and exercise science?

-Those who graduate with an associate’s degree in exercise science or kinesiology will soon realize that there are many available jobs in kinesiology and exercise science.
-Graduates with associate level degrees will find entry-level kinesiology and exercise science jobs that offer many opportunities.
+Those who graduate with an associate exercise science degree or kinesiology degree will soon realize there are many available jobs.
+Graduates with associate degrees find entry-level jobs that offer many opportunities.

 Exercise Science and Kinesiology Jobs